Skip to content

 The Garden in Autumn

+The vibrant acer bed near the Quarry Garden is one of the highlights at Standen in autumn, with the trees giving a display of stunning colour.
 In the Kitchen Garden plenty of pumpkins and squash are grown for the Barn Cafe to use in seasonal dishes.
 If you want to know the individual varieties we're growing, pop into the Kitchen Garden on your next visit and see the names inscribed on the pumpkins - pink banana squash is one of our favourites and it's relatively easy to grow too.
 For Halloween see a display of the pumpkins we've grown here at Standen in the Bothy and Kitchen Garden.

-Explore Standen’s garden rooms
+Explore Standen’s Garden

 Goose Green